 Named one of Canada’s “Hot 30 under 30 Canadian Classical Musicians” by the CBC, Dr. Roydon Tse is a composer passionate about communicating to audiences from all backgrounds with his music which combines emotional appeal with compelling arcs of sound (LG Arts Awards).
 His recent works take inspiration from architecture, place, and memories, as well as exploring the fusion and tension between Western and Eastern culture.

 His music has been recognized by national and international competitions.
-Most notably he was the winner of the triennial Washington International Composition Competition in 2015 for his string quartet Tempest, three SOCAN Foundation Awards for Young Composers, the CMC Prairies Emerging Composer Prize, Vancouver Bach Choir Composition Prize, Trio Anima Mundi International Composition Prize and the Lyra Costello Harp Composition Competition.
+Most notably he was the winner of the triennial Washington International Composition Competition in 2015 for his string quartet Tempest, four SOCAN Foundation Awards for Young Composers, the CMC Prairies Emerging Composer Prize, Vancouver Bach Choir Composition Prize, Trio Anima Mundi International Composition Prize and the Lyra Costello Harp Composition Competition.
 He was awarded the Edmonton Mayor’s Stantec Emerging Artist Award in 2009 and In 2018, he was one of 10 artists selected for the biennial Lieutenant Governor of Alberta’s Emerging Artist Award for contributions to music in Alberta and across Canada.

 A passionate educator, Roydon is active as a teacher in the Greater Toronto Area and works at the Regent Park School of Music and the 88 Keys Music Academy in Richmond Hill teaching piano and composition.
 He has over six years experience as a teaching assistant at the University of Toronto, teaching courses in Musical Skills (I, II, III), Introduction to Composition, Music Recording and Music for Film.
 His dedication to students and passion for teaching led to a nomination for the Outstanding Teaching Assistant Award at the University of Toronto in 2017.
 He was invited to the Lunenberg Academy of Music Performance in 2019 to teach, lecturing on topics in composition, orchestration and conducting.